 For the registration and sending of the newsletter we need your valid e-mail address.
 To make sure that you actually want to receive information from us, we use the so-called double opt-in procedure.
 Once you have registered, you will receive an e-mail containing a link to activate the newsletter service.
 Only after you have activated the newsletter service in this way will your registration be effective and the selected newsletter will be sent to you.

 Of course, you can unsubscribe from the e-mail newsletter and revoke your consent to receive the newsletter at any time.
-You can object to the use of your e-mail address at any time without incurring any costs other than the transmission costs according to the basic rates.
-All you have to do is send an informal e-mail to [email protected] or click on the unsubscribe link contained in each newsletter.
+You can object to the use of your e-mail address for the newsletter at any time.
+All you have to do is send an informal e-mail to email@example.com or click on the unsubscribe link contained in each newsletter.

 The legal basis for data processing in connection with the newsletter is your consent pursuant to Art.
-6 para.
-1 sentence 1 lit. a) GDPR.
+6 (1) (a) GDPR.

 Further personal data is stored if you voluntarily enter it on our website (e. g. when you contact us via the options offered on the website).

-8.1 Any communication with you via email is accomplished by using the Gmail service offered by Google, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA .
+10.1 Any communication with you via email is accomplished by using the Gmail service offered by Google, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA .
 Your personal data (e-mail address, message content) can also be sent to Google servers outside the EU such as the USA.
 The transmission to Google is based on Art.
 28 and 45 GDPR.
 For more details, please see paragraph 3.
 The processing of your personal data is based on Art.
 6 Para.
-1 S. 1 lit. b) GDPR as long as they are registered for our services.
+1 S. 1 lit. b) GDPR as long as you are registered for our Services.
 Otherwise, the transmission is based on Art.
-6 Par.
-1 S. 1 lit. f) GDPR, whereby our legitimate interest is communication with you for processing your possible request.
+(1) (f) GDPR, whereby our legitimate interest is communication with you for processing your possible request.

 When communicating via our services and uploading content within our services, we ask the user to note that this may be visible to other users.
 We therefore ask the user to handle the information provided by him/her carefully.
 Uploaded user content is transmitted in order to fulfil the relevant functions of our services on the basis of Art.
-6 para.
-1 sentence 1 lit. b) GDPR.
+6 (1) (b) GDPR.

 We process personal data of the user as long as the user is registered for the use of our services or as long as it is necessary to achieve the processing purposes or is prescribed by a legal obligation to store the data.
 Subsequent to this period, the data is immediately deleted.

-However, we store data for legal reasons for as long as this is required by law (up to ten years).
-Furthermore, we store data, in case legal disputes arise, for as long as this is legally permissible.
+Data that we store to pursue legal claims or defend against legal claims will be retained for as long as this is legally permissible.
 This can be up to 30 years.

 If necessary, we may ask the user, when submitting content, for permission to process the data beyond this period.

 Apart from that, Taledo will not pass on the User’s personal data to third parties unless the user has expressly consented to the transfer (Art.
 6 para.
-1 sentence 1 lit. a) GDPR) and Taledo is not entitled or obliged to do so by legal provisions or court orders.
+1 sentence 1 lit. a) GDPR) or Taledo is not entitled or obliged to do so by legal provisions or court orders.
 In the latter case, the transmission by Taledo is for the fulfilment of a legal obligation pursuant to Art.
-6 para.
-1 sentence 1 lit. c) GDPR.
+6 (1) (c) GDPR.

 The User has the right to obtain from Taledo, in writing and free of charge, the personal data related to him/her which is stored at Taledo, the purposes of processing, its origin, which recipients or categories of recipients the transfer of data has been passed on to, the storage period and his/her relevant rights at his disposal.

-The user has the right to request at any time the correction of incorrect data, the deletion and/or restriction of the processing of personal data stored about him, unless Taledo is legally obliged to retain such data.
+The user has the right to request at any time the correction of incorrect data, the deletion and/or restriction of the processing of personal data stored about him, unless Taledo is legally obliged to retain such data or there is another, opposing legitimate reason as defined in Art.
+17 (3) GDPR.
 Insofar as this includes personal data required for the provision of services to the user, the deletion or restriction of the processing of such data can only take place when the user no longer uses Taledo’s services.

 If the user provides data relating to the himself/herself and Taledo processes such data on the basis of the user’s consent or in order to fulfil the contract, the user may request that the he/she receive such data in a structured, current and machine-readable format from Taledo or that Taledo transmit such data to another person responsible to the extent technically possible (so-called right to data transferability).